 Weed Control Fabric is also not biodegradable.
 Once in, it stays there for many many years, creating more and more problems.
 Over time it will deteriorate so that getting rid of the fabric becomes almost impossible.
 There are biodegradable options available.
 We tried it with our sweet potatoes and got rid of it half way through the growing season.
 It does heat up the soil, which is great during the cool early summer days.
 However, in hot days it gets very warm and it’s also harder to water.

-A better alternative, that is also free is cardboard (see how we used it), or a few layers of newspapers.
+A better alternative, which is also free is cardboard (see how we used it), or a few layers of newspapers.
 These things will stop weeds as well and feed the earthworms in the process.

 2. It does not work

 Even though weed control fabric sounds like the perfect solution against weeds, it does not work as good as one would think.
 I was weeding the back of our garden the other day.
-I started in the corner and went towards the path way.
+I started in the corner and went towards the pathway.
 It was a very weedy area.
-I had let the weeds grow so we could see what comes up, since the garden is new to us.
+I had let the weeds grow so we could see what comes up since the garden is new to us.
 While weeding I was happy to learn that even though there were many weeds, they came out very easily.
 A previous owner had put wood chips there.
 It really encouraged me to see how wood chips really work for the good in a garden.

-Right next to the path way however, there were especially many weeds, more than anywhere else.
+Right next to the pathway however, there were especially many weeds, more than anywhere else.
 I also had more trouble to pull them.
 Since it was getting late and I was tired, I blamed it on me.
 Next morning we discovered that this higher weed-infested area had weed cloth underneath it.
 Oops!
 We have no idea how long that weed control fabric had been there, but we could clearly see that it did not work well.
 Here’s a picture of the fabric, see how weeds grow right out of it.

 Every time you put something on top of the weed fabric that turns overtime to soil, weeds will grow.
-Even with rocks, it will take longer, but eventually enough soil will build up between the rocks, so that weeds will grow.
+Even with rocks, it will take longer, but eventually, enough soil will build up between the rocks, so that weeds will grow.

 3 Makes weed pulling impossible

 The bigger problem with Weed Control Fabric is the fact that really bad weeds grow through it.
 This makes pulling those weeds impossible.
 Once in there, you will have to replace the landscaping.
 Here’s a picture of what the weed cloth looked like underneath.
 Hard to believe, is it?
-This was very eye opening for us, and I wanted to share it with you.
+This was very eye-opening for us, and I wanted to share it with you.